Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 If that is not possible, another option is negotiating a fair settlement.
 If you and your spouse can come to a mutual agreement during divorce negotiations, you might be able to avoid the court ordering alimony by agreeing to an equitable distribution of assets.

-It’s important to remember that Texas law places significant weight on the facts of the individual case, and avoiding alimony isn’t always straightforward.
-Working with a Dallas alimony lawyer is critical to understanding your options and the likelihood of success in your specific case.
+It's important to remember that Texas law places significant weight on the facts of the individual case, and avoiding alimony isn't always straightforward.
+Working with a Dallas spousal support lawyer is critical to understanding your options and the likelihood of success in your specific case.

 Navigating the complexities of alimony in Texas requires a deep understanding of the state’s family law.
-A Dallas alimony lawyer can provide valuable assistance by:
+Our Dallas spousal support attorney at Epstein Family Law PC can provide valuable assistance by:

 - Helping you understand whether you qualify for alimony and the potential amount and duration of support you may receive.